 I decided to join in with the March Social Sew link up organised by Allie J. This month’s theme was Anything Goes, and I thought why not join in the fun!
 So this dress is my offering.
 The minty green ponte knit fabric was bought last year from Clothspot and at the time I made a wrap effect skirt and also cut out a dress.
 The dress never got made up, though (you know how it is…), so this project was a UFO for me and the onset of Spring this year was the perfect nudge I needed to get it finished.

-For the shape of my dress I didn’t use any pattern in particular other than a basic, slim fitting tee shirt pattern that I had taken from a RTW long sleeved top a while back.
-All I did was to cut it longer for a dress and curve the hem line at the sides for a shirt hem effect.
+For the shape of my dress, I didn’t use any pattern in particular other than a basic, slim fitting tee shirt pattern that I had taken from a RTW long sleeved top a while back.
+All I did was to cut it longer for a dress and curve the hemline at the sides for a shirt hem effect.
 Any basic shift style dress pattern with bust darts and a round neckline would be fine to use for a style like mine.
-These three patterns for instance, could work well for instance: The Inari dress by Named, the Kristin by Style Arc and McCalls 6355
+These two patterns, could work well for instance: The Inari dress by Named, the Kristin by Style Arc.

 I hadn’t actually decided what sort of sleeve to do at the time of cutting out, but all the statement sleeves that are so popular now had me thinking of ideas.
 I knew I wanted some kind of small bell sleeve effect so I started to play with ideas on a scrap of fabric.
 I settled on a sort of mock pleat effect pintuck detail, which is actually really simple to do.
 I determined how deep I wanted my cuff and then cut two long sections of fabric.
 They are probably about a third longer than the width of the sleeve bottom.